I’m am such a foodie.

-The tour was run by Sydney Vegan Food Tours, and we were shown a few little-known vegan food places around the city by @sydney_vegantours, which was great as I learnt about so many new places to go and eat out at!
-What was really cool about this was half the places we went to, weren’t actually “vegan” food spots.
-These places were originally standard cafe’s and restaurants, but have evolved their menu overtime to include more and more vegan options, which is awesome!
+The tour was run by Sydney Vegan Food Tours, and we were shown a few little-known vegan food places around the city.
+What was really interesting was half the places we went to weren’t actually “vegan” food spots, they were originally standard cafe’s and restaurants, but evolved their menu overtime to include more vegan-friendly options.

-It’s great to eat out at 100% vegan food spots, but choosing to eat at places where they may only have a few vegan options promotes more of those options to be produced, as the more people who visit these places and ask for vegan dishes, the more demand they’ll have for them and this in turn will encourage them to expand their vegan menu alternatives!
+While it’s nice to eat out at 100% vegan places, choosing to eat at places where they only have a few vegan options promotes more of those options being available; the more people ask for vegan dishes, the more encouragement they’ll have to expand their vegan menu.

-The next place we visited was Gardener’s Lodge (right in Victoria Park!).
-This all-vegan cafe looks out onto the most picturesque view, and once you’re finished eating, you can wander around the beautiful park and find a spot on the grass to sit and enjoy the gorgeous scene around you.
-We had a feast while we were there, made up of “chicken” schnitzel, and mushroom and “blue cheese” sandwiches.
-I had never eaten blue cheese before then, but the vegan blue cheese I had on that sandwich was a-maaaa-zing!
+Next, we visited Gardener’s Lodge (in the heart of Victoria Park).
+This all-vegan café looks out onto the most beautiful view, and once you’ve finished dining, you can wander around the park and relax out on the grass.
+We had a feast while there, made up of “chicken” schnitzel, mushroom and “blue cheese” sandwiches, with an iced chai latte to wash it down.

-These reviews are based on my own opinions and whatever information I share is solely based on my own experience of these products.
+These reviews are based on my own opinions and the information shared is solely based on my own opinion and experience of these products.
 As always, this is not personal medical advice and we recommend that you talk with your doctor before trying or using any new products.
 It’s important to check with a doctor before taking this or any new product, especially if taking any other medicine or supplement or if pregnant or nursing.
 Be sure to check ingredients to make sure there is no risk of an allergic reaction to it.

 Where is your favourite vegan food spot to eat out at?
 Do you have a favourite vegan dish you love?
-Share with me in the comments below!
-I love hearing your thoughts.
+Share in the comments below.